 For monitoring periods lasting longer than 8 hours, the HemoSphere noninvasive system enables two compatible Edwards finger cuffs to be connected simultaneously on separate fingers.
-In this configuration, the system switches active monitoring between the two cuffs at a user selected interval to allow for minimally interrupted continuous monitoring.
+In this configuration, the system switches active monitoring between the two cuffs at a user selected interval -15, 30, or 60 minutes - to allow for minimally interrupted continuous monitoring.
 During cuff switching, there may be up to a minute pause in monitoring.
-See ClearSight Settings and Cuff Options on page 187.
+See ClearSight Settings and Cuff Options on page 192.